Lowlands-Tactical/LT-Wiki/docs/index.md

 nav_order: 1
 ---

-# Welcome to the Documentation
+# Welcome to Lowlands Tactical Wiki

-This is your documentation site.
+This is the official documentation site for Lowlands Tactical.
 Here you can find all the information you need about our project.

 ## Getting Started